 An overview of the conditions of use regarding our special collection may be found here.

-Through our digital collections you can see reproductions of numerous manuscripts, old prints and graphics.
+Through our digital collections you can see reproductions of numerous manuscripts, old prints and fine art prints and drawings.
 The digitized books are indexed with detailed information and some transcriptions, and linked with further descriptions.
 Downloads as a PDF or JPG file are usually possible.

 You may request reproductions of special collections items from us.
 We will gladly inform you about the technical options as well as about the costs incurred and the fees for each release.